needle-tools/ar-simulation/Readme.md

 Because it's just another XR Plugin, it works with your existing app, ARFoundation, XR Interaction Toolkit, and even MARS.
 Zero code changes or setup needed!

 ### Quick Start
-- Add the ARSimulation package to your project
+- Install ARSimulation by dropping this package into Unity:
-- Open any scene that is set up for ARFoundation, or set up a new one with
+- Open any scene that is set up for ARFoundation, or set up a new one with ARFoundation
 - Press Play
 - Press RMB (Right Mouse Button) + Use WASD to move around,
 LMB (Left Mouse Button) to click/touch/interact with your app